About SB 52, California DISCLOSE Act

 Change the Big Money Game with True Transparency

 SB 52, the California DISCLOSE Act, would end big secret spending on campaigns by letting voters know who REALLY is paying for political ads — on the ads themselves.
 Authored by Senators Mark Leno and Jerry Hill and sponsored by the California Clean Money Campaign, SB 52 would amend the Political Reform Act of 1974.

 - The Supreme Court's Citizens United decision unleashed unlimited anonymous spending on campaigns.

-Over $235 million was spent on CA ballot measures in 2010 alone, almost all of it by veiled actors hiding behind innocuous-sounding names like "Stop Hidden Taxes" or the "California Jobs Initiative".
+- Over $475 million was spent on CA ballot measures in 2012 alone, almost all of it by veiled actors hiding behind innocuous-sounding names like "Stop Special Interest Money Now" or the "2012 Auto Insurance Discounts Act".

 California DISCLOSE Act Provisions

-Requires the three largest funders of political ads to be clearly identified with their names and logos — on the ads themselves, so voters know who is actually paying for them.
+- Requires the three largest funders of political ads to be clearly identified for five seconds at the beginning of the ads, so voters know who is actually paying for them.

-Tells voters where to find the details — Requires ads to list a website with greater disclosure and a link to the Secretary of State's website
+- Tells voters where to find the details — Requires ads to list a website that prominently lists the ten largest funders and a link to all funders of $10,000 or more (for state races).

 Californians are Ready for the California DISCLOSE Act